|

 Charter schools are independent public schools, designed and operated by educators, parents, community leaders, educational entrepreneurs and others.
 These schools receive direct public funding at a rate per student which is often less than regular public schools.
 They are exempted from many regulatory requirements applicable to public schools and their performance and continued funding is primarily based on their compliance with the goals established by their charter.
 Charter schools have been legislatively authorized in all but ten states but there are differences in the legislation regarding funding, the number of schools permitted, and the types of waivers needed.

 Advocates of charter schools argue that they succeed by placing greater emphasis on academic achievement than traditional public schools and their existence challenges traditional public schools to improve.
 Opponents of wide-scale implementation of charter schools charge that, similar to voucher programs, the funding of charter school will drain needed educational funds from the traditional public school system and that the schools typically do not provide students with adequate facilities and equipment.
+Many studies which have evaluated the comparative effectiveness of charter schools and the results are encouraging but not definitive.

 How do Republicans and Democrats stand on education issues?